weixianlow/MizzouSENG/README.md

 ####index_awwxbb.html (Alex Wilhelm)

 The only difference in the code is the url that is called using the post.
 So only adding a few lines to the original I can get a dramatic difference.
 Cleaning up the percentages and removing one, offers a cleaner look and labeling at the top helps the user understand which page they are looking at.

+####index_kewkr8.html (Kyle Whitney)

+My code is tweeked just a little it uses get instead of post because the data doesnt need to be post.
+I also cleaned up the percentages and made the page look cleaner.